adityaraj5200/Spring-interview-QAs/More questions.md

 In summary, both `@Component` and `@Configuration` are important annotations in Spring Framework, but they serve slightly different purposes and are used in different scenarios to configure components within a Spring application.

-## Q. How does Spring resolve circular dependencies?
+## Q.8: How does Spring resolve circular dependencies?

 Spring can **sometimes resolve circular dependencies**, but not always.
 It depends on **injection type** and **Spring’s bean creation mechanism**.